modware-org/docs/README.md

 # What API Foundation is?

 API Foundation provides solutions for building applications and services in any environment.
-The Foundation API based on shell scripts that allow you to retrieve and manage your data, publish your data to various display services, run geoprocessing models, and more.
+The Foundation API based on shell scripts that allow you to retrieve, manage and publish Your data to various display services, run geoprocessing models, and more.

 ## Why API Foundation?